AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and for the `C-?` command that marks the nearest unexplored position.

 Game scenarios, as ordered by their number, lead the player along an optional story arc.
-The first two adventures double as tutorials that offer rudimentary preparation for the main game, the long crawl.
+The first three adventures double as tutorials that offer rudimentary preparation for the main game, the long crawl.
 They gradually introduce exploration, stealth and melee combat, helping the player develop his repertoire of squad formations